AhmedSoror/Chatting-App/README.md

-# Networks
-Chatting Application
+# Chatting Application

-cases:
-*) clients with same name different servers
+A multi servers chatting application.
+When a user connects to a server, he will be able to chatt with any online person on any server.
+The application is implemented in java with MVC modeling with a simple GUI.